Areeb2016/DigitalBites/README.md

-#### Note: This is repository/project is for FYP Evaluation.
+#### Note: This is repository/project is for Evaluation.
 Please don't use this code for any means other than evaluation.

 # DigitalBites